 Many of us are spending more time at home indoors.
 Many factors contribute to indoor air quality, such as building materials, cleaning products and the food you cook and how you cook them.

-Using an electric or gas cooktop, especially frying, broiling and other cooking at high temperatures, can produce pollutants.
+Using a gas or electric cooktop, especially frying, broiling and other cooking at high temperatures, can produce pollutants.
 Using a toaster can too.

 Tips on the proper use of natural gas cooking equipment with regards to indoor air quality.

-- It’s important to have good kitchen ventilation, whether cooking with an electric or natural gas cooktop.
+- It’s important to have good kitchen ventilation each time you cook.
 Exhaust fans remove emissions directly at the stove before they mix into surrounding air.